biggles11/HTTPSScaled/README.md

 ## General

-This is a Scaling Group joined HTTPS Server with igw, scaling group, load balancer and firewalling to allow just ssh and https
+This is a Scaling Group joined HTTPS Server with igw, scaling group, load balancer and firewalling to allow just ssh and https.

-This has been created on Mac OSX using Visual Studio Code
+This has been created on Mac OSX using Visual Studio Code.

-It spins up a simple web page to only allow https (and ssh for ec2 instance connect access) connections to an EC2 instance
+It spins up a simple web page to only allow https (and ssh for ec2 instance connect access) connections to an EC2 instance.

-This sets up a simple security group to only accept 443 HTTPS and 22 ssh traffic It then starts an EC2 Linux instance of t2 micro and installs httpd, php and ssl
+This sets up a simple security group to only accept 443 HTTPS and 22 ssh traffic.

+It then starts an EC2 Linux instance of t2 micro and installs httpd, php and ssl.

 ## Providers
-provider.tf gets the aws module to allow for the other sections to control aws
+provider.tf gets the aws module to allow for the other sections to control aws.

 ## Outputs
 At the end of the run the created AMI ID, Initial Instance ID and Load Balancer name is output.
-In order to hit the web page you can https to the output of
+In order to hit the web page you can https to the output of the build script and you will see the application webpage.

 ## Main
 main.tf has all the rest as I have kept this fairly flat.
-There isn't that much in the solution so it made sense to keep it in one place
+There isn't that much in the solution so it made sense to keep it in one place.

 ## Variables
 The variables required to be set are: